-If the foreign object is still not accessible, it may be necessary to remove the foreign object from inside the tub.
+If the above procedures do not work, it may be necessary to remove the foreign object from inside the tub.
 Before entering the tub, follow the 'safe stop' procedure and wait for all moving parts to stop.
 As a precaution, disconnect the PTO shaft & hydraulic services from the tractor to ensure the machine is not inadvertently operated.
-Secure proprietary ladders to the machine to gain access and assess the stability of the muck before climbing into the tub as there is a danger of the material collapsing around you or sinking.
+Enter the tub only via the rear inspection ladder provided.
+Assess the stability of the muck before climbing into the tub as there is a danger of the material collapsing around you or sinking.
 If you are not 100% confident in the stability of the load do not enter the tub.